October 31st

 Meaning of the subhAShita:

-5 pollutants of charity (giving) are - (giving with) contempt, (giving) too late, (giving by) turning the face away (looking down upon), (giving) with distasteful words, and lamenting after (giving).
+5 pollutants of charity (giving) are—(giving with) contempt, (giving) too late, (giving by) turning the face away (looking down upon), (giving) with distasteful words, and lamenting after (giving).

 Commentary:

 The smallest act of kindness holds more value than the grandest of intentions.
-It is said that the deeds of giving form the very foundation of the world, and there is an etiquette to benevolence as well.
+It is said that the deeds of giving form the very foundation of the world, but there is an etiquette to that benevolence as well.
 A gift, no matter how generous, can lose its essence if accompanied by the wrong attitude or actions.

 Here are five ways in which the spirit of giving can be tarnished:

-• Contempt towards the receiver - Giving should not carry an air of superiority.
+• Contempt towards the receiver—Giving should not carry an air of superiority.
 Instead, it is a privilege to be in a position to help.
 We must be grateful that we have been blessed with abundance, which allows us to extend support to others.

-• Belittling or disregarding the receiver - When offering aid, showing indifference or treating the recipient as inferior only devalues the act of kindness.
+• Belittling or disregarding the receiver—When offering aid, showing indifference or treating the recipient as inferior only devalues the act of kindness.
 Giving must be done with love and empathy, acknowledging the dignity of the person receiving it.

-• Regret or Complaint After Giving - When we lament or regret what we have given, the act becomes meaningless.
+• Regret or Complaint After Giving—When we lament or regret what we have given, the act becomes meaningless.
 True charity leaves no room for sorrow over what has been shared, it is a joyful expression of abundance and care.

 pada vigrahaH: